redpanda-data/connect/docs/cookbook/twitter-firehose.md

 ================

 This example demonstrates how Benthos can be used to stream the Twitter firehose into a Kafka topic.
-The example includes deduplication, which means multiple instances can be run for redundancy without swamping the Kafka cluster with duplicates.
+The output section could be changed to target any of the [supported output types][outputs].
+This example includes deduplication, which means multiple instances can be run for redundancy without swamping the data sink with duplicates.
 Deduplication is performed via a shared Memcached cluster.

 [As of the time of writing this example][stream-docs] there are three streaming APIs for Twitter: PowerTrack, Firehose and Replay.
 All three provide an HTTP